idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 Editor for text-based subtitles.
 Supports translating a subtitles side by side with the original.

-[Amara](https://amara.org/en/subtitling-platform/) offers an online subtiling platform.
+[Amara](https://amara.org/en/subtitling-platform/) offers an online subtitling platform.

 ## Transcription